wassname/awesome-rlhf/README.md

-This is a list of resources for reinforcement learning from human feedback and other methods to instruct large language models.
+This is a list of resources for reinforcement learning from human feedback (RLHF) and other methods to instruct large language models.

 ## Evaluation